kineticstoolkit/kineticstoolkit_doc/src/python_dicts_modifying_exercise.md

 ]
 ```

-Write a code that adds a new key `BMI` to each of these dictionaries, that is the body-mass index.
+Write a code that adds a new key `BMI` to each of these dictionaries, where:

 ```{math}
 \text{BMI} = \text{weight}/\text{height}^2